 Hire gear in advance online or directly from our beach team.
 Our kayak hire operates seasonally and pending sea and weather conditions.
 As we have a limited number of kayaks, we recommend booking online in advance to avoid disappointment.

 Single and double kayaks can be hired for one or two hours and can be booked separately from the other activities, or packaged with a Snorkel Hire or Glass Bottom Boat Tour.

 THINGS TO KNOW BEFORE YOU GO

-On the day of your tour, we occasionally have to cancel trips due to poor weather or sea conditions.
+On the day of your kayak hire, we occasionally have to cancel due to poor weather or sea conditions.

 REMEMBER, THIS IS A PROTECTED MARINE RESERVE.